syamban14/readme/julia.md

-# Cara Install Julia di Ubuntu 20.04
+# Cara Install Julia di Ubuntu 20.04 LTS

 this is a file whithout a heading